mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 You also have the option to toggle whether your finger **Blends**, **Draws**, or does **Nothing** when Pencil is connected to Paper.
 If you find Paper mistakenly smudging as you draw, switching to Nothing is a great way to prevent that.
 </div>

-For even more information on how to setup or troubleshoot Pencil, change tips, and performing maintenance like updating the firmware, check out [FiftyThree's Support pages](http://support.fiftythree.com/customer/portal/topics/589142-pencil/articles).
+For even more information on how to setup Pencil, change tips, and performing maintenance like updating the firmware --- check out [FiftyThree's Support pages](http://support.fiftythree.com/customer/portal/topics/589142-pencil/articles).
 It's where I first learned about this little fix:

 > If you have Multitasking Gestures or Accessibility Zoom enabled, this will prevent Pencil from operating effectively.
 Turn off Multitasking Gestures in your iPad Settings, under **General**.
 Turn off **Accessibility Zoom** under *General / Accessibility*.
 > <p><cite><a href="http://support.fiftythree.com/">support.fiftythree.com</a></cite></p>

 ## Surface Pressure, what's that?

 When Pencil is connected to Paper it gains enhanced control and expressiveness over the tools with a feature FiftyThree calls **Surface Pressure**.
-Stroke sizes become directly related to how much or how little either of Pencil's tips touch the screen.
+Stroke sizes become directly related to how much or how little Pencil's tips touch the screen.

 Curious on the range you can achieve with Surface Pressure enhanced tools?

 <figure>
   <a href="{{ site.url }}/images/pencil-surface-pressure-cheat-sheet.jpg"><img src="{{ site.url }}/images/pencil-surface-pressure-cheat-sheet-900.jpg" alt="Surface Pressure cheat sheet"></a>
-  <figcaption>Marks made with each tool: using just the tip, the side of the tip, the tip while zoomed in, and finally the side of the tip while zoomed in.</figcaption>
+  <figcaption>Marks made with each tool: using the tip's point, angled edge, point while zoomed in, and angled edge while zoomed in.</figcaption>
 </figure>

 If you ask me, the marriage of hardware and software that makes Surface Pressure work is Pencil's killer feature.
-It has completely transformed how I interact with Paper on my iPad by allowing me to be more free and loose.
+It has completely transformed how I interact with Paper on my iPad by allowing me to be more loose with drawing.
 What does that mean exactly?
 Well let me show you...

 ### By design Pencil's invites you to hold it differently

 <figure>
   <img src="http://placehold.it/640x480" alt="video showing alternate ways to hold Pencil">
-  <figcaption>To get the most out of Surface Pressure you'll want to practice holding it with different grips.</figcaption>
+  <figcaption>[Video demonstrating Pencil grip for Surface Pressure shading] To get the most out of Surface Pressure you'll want to practice holding it with different grips.</figcaption>
 </figure>

-I like to hold Pencil as if it's a piece of charcoal and utilize it's long edge when quickly sketching.
+I like to hold Pencil as if it's a piece of charcoal and utilize its angled edge when quickly sketching.
 Not only does this change the characteristics of pencil strokes (I'll get to that in a minute), but it also encourages you to use your entire arm instead of just the wrist.

 Sketching in this way is not only more fun serves a practical reason as well.
 By moving your entire arm you'll find that: